sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 ## Task 4: Case B4DM755: At the Scene of Crime

 Law enforcement arrived at the suspect's residence after the transaction supposedly happened.
-There were indications of attempts to eradicate evidence.
+There were indications that he attempted to eradicate evidence.

 Law enforcement officers searched the suspect's residence and discovered a flash drive with an attached key chain.
 The key chain had the initials WSM and is believed to belong to the suspect.